datopian/playbook/dojo/javascript/README.md

-# How to Learn Javascript
+# How to Learn JavaScript

-Javascript is a scripting language, like [Python](dojo/python), originally designed for the Web for both client and server side.
+JavaScript is a scripting language, like [Python](dojo/python), originally designed for the Web for both client and server side.
 It was created in '95 by Brendan Eich [^JS-history].

-In the past it had mostly been used on the client side i.e. in browsers to create and control dynamic web content e.g. interactive forms, autocomplete suggestions, animations, slideshows, ...
+In the past it had mostly been used on the client side i.e. in browsers to create and control dynamic web content e.g. interactive forms, autocomplete suggestions, animations, slideshows...

-Nowadays with the arrival of [node.js](https://nodejs.org/en/) Javascript has also increasingly become popular on the server side.
+Nowadays with the arrival of [node.js](https://nodejs.org/en/) JavaScript has also increasingly become popular on the server side.

 ::: tip
-Javascript is not to be confused with Java.
+JavaScript is not to be confused with Java.
 They are 2 different languages.
 :::

-[^JS-history]: Read more about the history of Javascript here: https://medium.com/@benastontweet/lesson-1a-the-history-of-javascript-8c1ce3bffb17
+[^JS-history]: Read more about the history of JavaScript here: https://medium.com/@benastontweet/lesson-1a-the-history-of-javascript-8c1ce3bffb17

 ## Resources

 ### Introduction/Beginner

-* You Don't Know JS: Up & Going - Kyle Simpson (book) [Link to PDF][YDK JS]
+* You Don't Know JS: Up & Going -- Kyle Simpson (book).
+[Link to PDF.][YDK JS]
-* Javascript: The Good Parts (book), no ES6 (published in 2008) [Link to book on publisher's site (paid)][JS good parts]
+* JavaScript: The Good Parts (book), no ES6 (published in 2008).
+[Link to book on publisher's site (paid).][JS good parts]
-* The Complete Node.js Developer Course (3rd Edition) (course) [Link to Udemy (paid)][udemy node.js]
+* The Complete Node.js Developer Course (3rd Edition) (course).
+[Link to Udemy (paid).][udemy node.js]
 * nodeschool.io

 [YDK JS]: https://xiaoguo.net/~books/Program/You_Dont_Know_JS_Up_and_Going.pdf